-You may also use a mouthwash which contains antibacterial ingredients and added fluoride.
+Some of the best mouthwashes contain antibacterial ingredients and added fluoride to help prevent decay.
 However, many oral professionals advise not using mouthwash directly after brushing teeth.
 This is because it will wash away the minerals in your toothpaste, making them less effective.

 Similarly, rinsing your mouth with water after you brush will dilute the ingredients in your toothpaste which are designed to protect teeth against decay.

 Read more about how to brush your teeth properly in our complete guide, or watch the video below for a short overview.
 If you have trouble brushing for the recommended two minutes, the NHS-approved Brush DJ app might come in handy!